kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/01-part-basics/02-schema-queries/09-es6-import-export.md

 # ES6 import/export
 * Like `require` will allow us to break up our application into multiple distinct files
-* This gives us the benefite of breaking one huge file into multiple smaller files which is far easier to manage
+* This gives us the benefit of breaking one huge file into multiple smaller files which is easier to manage
 * Each of these smaller files can have a concern with some sort of specific logical goal
 * This will also enable us to load in code from 3rd party libraries we install (we'll do that soon when we install a GraphQL 3rd party library)